ampproject/amphtml/extensions/amp-analytics/amp-analytics.md

     <amp-analytics config="https://example.com/analytics.config.json"></amp-analytics>
     ```

-#### Configuration
+## Configuration

 Configuration may be specified inline (as shown in the example above) or fetched remotely by specifying a URL in the
 `config` attribute.
 Additionally, built-in configuration for popular analytics vendors can be selected using
 the `type` attribute.

-If configuration data from more than one of these sources is used, the configuration objects will
+If configuration data from more than one of these sources is used, the configuration objects(vars, requests and triggers) will
 be merged together such that remote configuration takes precedence over inline configuration, and inline configuration
 takes precendence over vendor configuration.